A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Design and Implementation

-As discussed, a switch-centric architecture offers theoretical benefits for LLM inference.
-However, realizing this paradigm requires overcoming three key challenges.

-\textbf{1)} Existing communication protocols and their hardware implementations are primarily designed for packet forwarding.
-The SCIN, however, must enable direct memory access between the ISA and the AI accelerators, without affecting the regular network functions and with minimal protocol overhead.
+1) Existing communication protocols and their hardware implementations are primarily designed to forward packets between endpoint accelerators, rather than allowing a switch-resident DMA-like engine to initiate memory transactions.
+The ISA should access attached accelerator memory without disrupting regular network functions and with minimal modifications to existing protocols and hardware.

-\textbf{2)} In LLM inference, All-Reduce operations appear between compute kernels on the execution path.
-Stalls at the communication-computation boundaries lie directly on the critical path.
-Unlike accelerator-centric designs that primarily manage synchronization between GPUs, our architecture requires synchronization between the ISA and the accelerators.
-To minimize this synchronization overhead, a lightweight and programming-friendly synchronization mechanism must be designed.